Kludwisz/MostEnchantments/README.md

 # MostEnchantments
 A repository for the code I used to find the seeds in this video: [TODO link]()
 <br>
-You can find all the world seeds in `src/main/resources/world_seeds.txt`, and some other intermediate results in other files under `src/main/resources/`.
+You can find all the world seeds right below, and some other intermediate results in other files under `src/main/resources/`.

 ## How to run